 Despite the difficulties, today the inhabitants of Peñol and Guatapé are committed to keeping alive the memory of their ancient villages, and an ideal plan to learn about the history is to take a boat ride through the reservoir.

-The tours of the Guatapé reservoir will take you to its most representative islands, the Old Peñol Museum House, where you will find a replica of the old town, and The Cross, a symbol of resistance and hope before the fact that it was once qualify as the “Hiroshima paisa”.
+The tours around the dam will take you to its most representative islands, the Old Peñol Museum, where you will find a replica of the old town, and The Cross, a symbol of resistance and hope before the fact that it was once qualify as the “Hiroshima paisa”.

 3. CALLE DEL RECUERDO